WillTheDeveloper/PostgresGo/README.md

 ## How to run

-*Run from the root directory of the projec*
+*Run from the root directory of the project*

 ```cmd
 go build PostgresGo